 Discussion

 Previous analysis by Scheider et al., 2019 has showed that participation in parkrun is lower in more deprived communities, and communities that are further from their nearest parkrun.
 This paper extends that analysis to include other community level characteristics which were hypothesized to influence parkrun participation.
-Our findings show that some of the negative effect on participation previously attributed to deprivation can actually be attributed to differences in participation by ethnic minotiries.
+Our findings show that some of the negative effect on participation previously attributed to deprivation can actually be attributed to differences in participation by ethnic minorities.

 We find that communities with higher percentages of ethnic minority residents were less likely to participate in parkrun, even when controlling for deprivation.
-Since percentage ethnic minorotiy residents and deprivation are positively correlated, it is likely that some of the effect attributed to deprivation in our previous analysis Scheider et al., 2019 is is attributable to ethnicity.
+Since percentage ethnic minority residents and deprivation are positively correlated, it is likely that some of the effect attributed to deprivation in our previous analysis Scheider et al., 2019 is attributable to ethnicity.

 parkrun’s mission states that they aim to increase levels of physical activity in deprived communities.
-Our findings indicate that participation in deprived communities with a high proportion of ethnic minorities is particularly low. parkrun should be consider incresing their efforts to reach minority communities.
-More research s needed to understand the barriers to attending parkrun for members of those communities.
+Our findings indicate that participation in deprived communities with a high proportion of ethnic minorities is particularly low. parkrun should consider increasing their efforts to reach minority communities.
+More research is needed to understand the barriers to attending parkrun for members of those communities.

 Limitations